-The Irish Archaeology Field School welcomes you to our excavations at the Black Friary, in the town of Trim, Co.
+The Irish Archaeology Field School welcomes you to Blackfriary Community Archaeology Project, in the town of Trim, Co.
 Meath, Ireland.
-When you join our dig, you are part of a project which is bringing to light the remains of this 13th century Dominican Friary and the friars and townspeople who lived, worked and were buried here.
+When you join our dig, you are part of a project which is bringing to light the remains of this 13th century Dominican Friary and the friars and townspeople who lived, worked and were buried here, and also help the local community transform the site into a valued amenity for the town.
 The excavations are carried out with the support of the Town Council, as the site is in their ownership, and there is great interest locally in our work.

 To date several of our students have gone on to carry out undergraduate and graduate research on aspects of the Black Friary project as part of their own studies, and we are delighted that this work is opening research opportunities and experience to them.